NI Grammar School Admission criteria for

 1. All girls who have applied to be admitted to Our Lady’s Grammar School.

-2. If there are more girls who have applied than places available then girls will be selected according to the following criteria applied in the order set down below: -
+If there are more girls who have applied than places available, then girls will be selected according to the following criteria applied in the order set down below: -

 (i) Girls who, at the date of their application, have a parent/guardian who is a member of the permanent teaching, administrative, or ancillary staff of Our Lady’s Grammar School.

-(ii) Girls who, at the date of their application, have another girl of the family (as defined by DE in Transfer 2010 Guidance) attending the school or selected for admission to the school in the coming school year.
+(ii) Girls who, at the date of their application, have another girl of the family (as defined by DE in Transfer 2010 Guidance) enrolled at the school or selected for admission to the school in the coming school year.

-The process is carried out by means of a computer program which, for each applicant, generates a ranking number using the details from the Transfer Application as the seed for a random number generator.
-The outcome, for any given applicant, is dependent only on the applicant’s name (as written on the Transfer Application), and is not affected by the details of any other applicant.
-Although the process is repeatable, and the results may therefore be subsequently verified, it is not possible to predict, in advance of running the program, what the result will be for any given set of details.
+Should there be over-subscription amongst girls, once the above sub-criteria have been applied, selection for all places remaining will be on the basis of a computer-based process which will make use of the names (identified on the birth certificate or on a court order) as entered on the online application.
+The process is carried out by means of a computer programme which, for each applicant, generates a ranking number using the details from the online application as the seed for a random number generator.
+The outcome, for any given applicant, is dependent only on the applicant’s name (as entered on the online application), and is not affected by the details of any other applicant.
+Although the process is repeatable, and the results may therefore be subsequently verified, it is not possible to predict, in advance of running the programme, what the result will be for any given set of details.
 Applicants with the lowest ranking numbers will be given places up to the number of places available.
-This will be witnessed by the Principal and two members of the admissions sub-committee of the Board of Governors.

-Where twins and other children of multiple births are participants in the computer based process of determining rank order as described above, the procedure will be conducted as set out but, on completion of the computer process, the ranking number of the second and any subsequent girl of the multiple birth will be changed to that number immediately after the ranking number of the first girl and the ranking number of all other applicants whose ranking was higher than that of the first girl will be changed accordingly as a result.
+Where, in the event of having to use the tie breaker in the process of determining rank order for twins and other children of multiple births, the procedure will be conducted as set out above but, on completion, the ranking number of the second and any subsequent girl of the multiple birth will be changed to that number immediately after the ranking number of the first girl and the ranking number of all other applicants whose ranking was lower than that of the first girl will be changed accordingly as a result.

 VERIFICATION OF ALL INFORMATION